GSto/digital-garden/notes/eponymous laws.md

 > "Any organization that designs a system will produce a design whose structure is a copy of the organization's communication structure."

+## Costanza's Law

+> "It's not a lie if you believe it."

 ## Crabs in a Bucket

 (Also known as Tall Poppy Syndrome)

 > "if I can't have it, neither can you".
 The metaphor is derived from a pattern of behavior noted in crabs when they are trapped in a bucket.
 While any one crab could easily escape, its efforts will be undermined by others, ensuring the group's collective demise.

 ## Cunningham's Law